Ariaversary/Blast-emailer-public-build/README.md

 		Example: If you had a sales image in the middle of the email, then have a business card at the bottom, Please select the sales image first, then business card image next.

+  		**You can also enter hyperlinks now if you'd wish on each individual image.**

 	d) Enter the name of the specific sheet you want to use.
 (Make sure the spelling is exact)

 			Example: Sheet name "Malaysian Government (135)"